hyginn/BCB420_GEO_GENE/README.md

 # BCB420_GEO_GENE

+## Usage
-Please use `./R/main.R`, and edit the three parameters at the top of the R script.
+The usage is explained in `./R/main.R`.
+The main step is to create a JSON file as described below, and edit the parameters at the top of the R script.

+Parameters to edit:
 ```
 # json filename
 inputFile <- "sample.json"